 On timber staircases, l look at the edges of the treads in particular; the treads and rises are often ‘flat sawn’ so the curved (bullnose), edge of the treads may have a high sapwood content, which is ideal for woodworm to thrive in.
 Do look at the stair strings and joinery too though.

 How to treat woodworm

 Is the woodworm active?
 Summer is the season of love, but the period is a bit flexible in houses, due to heating and such, so you may get fresh holes anytime between about September through to May.
 New holes are usually part filled with ‘frass’ which is the excretion by woodworm of undigested wood.
 A trained specialist can identify the species of the infestation just from the texture, size and colour of the pellets.
 The size and shape of the ‘flight holes’ is also crucial of course.

-If you suspect an infestation of woodworm call in a specialist contractor who has experience in this field.
+If you suspect an infestation of woodworm call in a specialist contractor, or preservation expert, who has experience in this field.
 They will provide a recommendation based on sensible methodology – it is not good practice to just recommend treatment whenever flight holes are found.
 If a surveyor recommends treatment or diagnoses woodworm and does not recommend treatment, ask why – he should have a reason for any recommendation.